fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 [Screencast on deploying WordPress with Capistrano](https://roots.io/screencasts/deploying-wordpress-with-capistrano/).
 FEW: This video also exist in our shared Dropbox folder.
 Note that it is getting a bit old and may contain outdated information.

 ##Bedrock?
-Bedrock is created by the good people behind [Sage](http://roots.io/sage) and is described as a "WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure."
+Bedrock is created by the ~~good~~ awesome people behind [Sage](http://roots.io/sage) and is described as a "WordPress boilerplate with modern development tools, easier configuration, and an improved folder structure."
 Read more at https://roots.io/bedrock.

 ##OMG, this document is the size of a Stephen King novel!